Housing association are independent, not-for-profit social businesses that provide homes and support services for their tenants.

 If you are already a housing association tenant, you may be able to buy the property you currently rent.
 This may be possible through:

 - the Right to Acquire – similar to the Right to Buy, this scheme allows some housing association tenants to purchase their rented home at a discount

-- Social Homebuy – a Government-backed scheme allowing you to buy between 25 and 100 per cent of the property you currently rent, usually on a shared ownership leasehold basis.
+- Social Homebuy – a UK Government-backed scheme allowing you to buy between 25 and 100 per cent of the property you currently rent, usually on a shared ownership leasehold basis.